SoftUni-Internal/interactive-content/EN/01-Encapsulation/02-Access-Modifiers.md

 # Private Access Modifier

-With the **private access** modifier an object can hide it's data from the rest of the objects in our program.
+With the **private access** modifier an object can hide it is data from the rest of the objects in our program.

-We choose to make a **field or method** private when we want to presrve the interal logic of our object, so nobody can mess it up.
+We choose to make a **field or method** private when we want to presrve the interal logic of our object, so nobody can mess it up:

 ```java
 class Person {